 Ginseng is available as liquid extracts, solid extracts, powders, capsules, and tablets, and as dried or cut root for tea.
 The quality of many ginseng supplements can vary widely, so purchase it from reputable manufacturers.

 How do you take Ginseng?

 Boil ginseng root powder with water, steep it for 5 to 10 minutes and separate the extract.
 If you require sweetened with stevia, flavor with coriander and have a nice medicated energetic tea.
-In addition, you can store it in fridge and have cold tea flavored with natural vanilla instead of coriander.
+Also, you can store it in the fridge and have cold tea flavored with natural vanilla instead of coriander.

 Bioactive constituents of Ginseng

 The dried roots and rhizomes of ginseng contain many important constituents, includes ginseng saponins, ginseng oils, phytosterol, carbohydrates/sugars, nitrogenous substances, amino acids & peptides, organic acids, vitamins & minerals, and certain enzymes.
 Among these, ginseng saponins are the most active constituents.

 Ginseng appears to be nontoxic, both in the short and long-term, according to the results of studies in animals.
 There are rare reports of cases of breast tenderness, postmenopausal vaginal bleeding, and menstrual abnormalities associated with ginseng use.
 Chinese’s tradition suggests pregnant, or nursing mothers should not use ginseng.
 Animal study shows that ginseng use by a pregnant mother may cause congenital disabilities.

 Ginseng scientific evidence in diabetes treatment